onato/onato/README.md

 # Main account
-As of late, I have mostly been using https://github.com/swilliams-intellum.
+Recently, I have mostly been using my professional account: [swilliams-intellum](https://github.com/swilliams-intellum).

 ### Values
 I'm really into the craftsmanship side of building software.
 I love reading about software development, particularly about the things that don't change from decade to decade.